What To Eat When Camping?

 We are big fans of camping, packing the tent, putting it in the car trunk, and sleeping in our tent.
-For a successful trip, knowing what to eat when camping is important.

 We have often been told, “Oh, sleeping on the ground is not for me.”
 Others say, “I couldn’t live on sandwiches for so long!”
 These are the most common or usual comments we get when we say we are going away for 15 or 20 days in a tent.